First Italian War of Independence: Piedmontese advance towards the Quadrilateral (23 March – 7 April 1848)

 On 23 March, the Kingdom of Sardinia declared war on the Austrian Empire.
-On 25 and 26 March, two advance guards crossed the river Ticino, entering enemy territory.
+On 25 and 26 March, two advance guards crossed the River Ticino, entering enemy territory.
 The body of the army crossed on 29 March.
 That same day, the first three divisions entered Pavia, where they were acclaimed by the people.
-At Lodi, where some divisions arrived on the same day, they learnt that enemy forces had gathered at Montichiari, 20 km southeast of Brescia, on the river Chiese.

 Charles Albert decided to ignore these and advance towards Cremona on the Po.
 From there they advanced to Marcaria and crossed the Oglio on 7 April, some twenty kilometres from Mantua, the southernmost fortress of the Quadrilateral.

 Only one of the advance guards was sent to Brescia – this consisted of a brigade of infantry, a regiment of cavalry, and a battery of cannons and was commanded by general Michele Giuseppe Bes (1794–1853), who had already crossed the Ticino at Boffalora and entered Milan.
-Bes' troops reached Brescia on 31 March.

 That same day, Radetzky retreated to Peschiera and two days after that to Verona.
 On 8 April, the majority of his troops (the 1st Army), was stationed in the Quadrilateral at Villafranca.
 The Piedmontese army, on the other hand, was arrayed along the west bank of the Mincio.

-The slow advance of the Piedmontese army across Lombardy gave the Austrian army plenty of time to withdraw, a factor which attracted criticism both at the time and subsequently.